bittersweet-coffee/2048/README.rst

 Contributions
 =============
-Contributions are more than welcome but are currently limited to issue requests only as this is an academical project.
+Contributions are more than welcome.
+Please note that this was an academical project, bugs and ugly code is to be expected.

 Development Guide
 -----------------
-This projects follows the coding guidelines listed below, please make sure to follow them:
+This projects tries to adhere the coding guidelines listed below, please make sure to follow them:

 * `Oracle Java Language Specification`_
 * `Google Java Style Guide`_